 You are here

 The information list is where applicants can upload all supporting documentation/data for an application.

-An information list may include files containing scientific data, reports, declarations, GMP certificates and other types of supporting documentation needed to meet the application requirements.
+An information list may include files containing scientific data, reports, declarations, Good Manufacturing Practice (GMP) certificates and other types of supporting documentation needed to meet the application requirements.
 More information is available under required information.

-Alternatively, you can choose to download and use the information list editor program and supply supporting documentation by post on hard media, such as a USB drive or CD/DVD.
+Alternatively, you can choose to download and use the information list editor program and supply supporting documentation to the Australian Pesticides and Veterinary Medicines Authority (APVMA) by post on a USB drive.

 Uploading to the information list in the online application is the preferred way of providing supporting documentation to the APVMA.

 What to upload

 The final information list for each application will be unique.
 What to include depends on the nature of the application and how the applicant intends to address the criteria.